Best Ways to Protect Your Computer from Viruses & Malware

 At the same time, we also have lots of preventive actions that we can take to alleviate the risk.
 Thanks to the advanced technologies and anti-virus programs, which help withstand the virus attacks and minimize their impact to a stunning extent.

 This guide will assist you with some elementary yet effective ways to protect your computer from viruses and other harmful programs.
-But before we proceed, let’s have a brief overview of what the virus actually is and what are various symptoms to recognize it in your PC.
+But before we proceed, let’s have a brief overview of what the virus actually is and what are various symptoms to recognize in your PC.

 What is a Virus?

-Well, a computer virus is a kind of software application that travels computer to computer.
+Well, a computer virus is a kind of software application that travels from computer to computer.
 They spread quickly through multiple channels, but emails, instant messaging, web portals, and physical hard drives are the favorite sources for their transportation.

 Not all PC viruses are destructive.
-Some are benign, but others can attack your computer system brutally to delete data and breakdown your PC’s performance.
+Some are benign, but others can attack your computer system brutally to delete data and break down your PC’s performance.
 So, having a PC under a virus threat is always a panic point overall.